 Discover Your Smile Again with Aberdeen Dental Implant Clinic

-Frequently Asked Question
+Frequently Asked Questions

 Can everyone get dental implants on the NHS?

-No, NHS dental implants are limited to patients with specific medical conditions or severe cases where other solutions are not viable.
+No. NHS dental implants are limited to patients with specific medical conditions or severe cases where other solutions are not viable.

 What are the criteria for NHS dental implant eligibility?